-The Software Testing Life Cycle (STLC) is a set of standards and best practices for testing software applications.
-It guides software testers throughout the testing process and promotes a consistent and comprehensive method for quality assurance practices.
+The software testing life cycle (STLC) is a set of standards and best practices for testing software applications.
+It guides software testers through the testing process and promotes a consistent and comprehensive method for quality assurance practices.

 This systematic approach to testing ensures quality standards are met by giving testing teams a framework for planning and executing tests.
 It typically consists of six phases.
 However, some teams choose to combine steps, split them, or even add or remove some phases depending on their needs.

-- Teams have a better structure for aligning around the testing goals, scope, and project deliverables.
+- Teams have a better structure for aligning with the testing goals, scope, and project deliverables.

-- The framework helps managers plan timelines and budgets for testing projects.
+- Having a framework helps managers plan timelines and budgets for testing projects.

-- The organized processes ensure the overall quality of the product.
+- Organized processes ensure the overall quality of the product.

-Typically, the testing team uses the Software Testing Life Cycle.
-However, depending on team structure, others connected with the product, such as engineers, testers, and product or project managers, will use it too.
-For agile teams using the STLC, their testing might include a wide range of folks, from developers to technical support.
-Sometimes, development and ops teams find it advantageous when setting up testing environments or reviewing defect reports.
+Typically, the testing team uses the software testing life cycle.
+However, depending on team structure, others connected with the product will use it too, such as engineers, testers, and product or project managers.
+For agile teams using the STLC, their testing might involve a wide range of folks, from developers to technical support.
+Sometimes, development and ops teams find it advantageous to use when when setting up testing environments or reviewing defect reports.

 STLC vs SDLC

 Both cycles relate to the software development process, but their goals differ.
-Whereas the SDLC begins with gathering and creating requirements, the STLC starts by analyzing those requirements and then planning and executing tests to ensure the software functions in a way that meets those requirements.
+Whereas the SDLC begins with gathering and creating requirements, the STLC starts by analyzing those requirements and then planning and executing tests to ensure the software functions in ways that meet those requirements.